replicatedhq/troubleshoot.sh/docs/source/collect/configmap.md

 ##### `includeAllData` (Optional)

-Whether to include all of the key-value pairs in the ConfigMap.
+Whether to include all of the key-value pairs from the ConfigMap data.
 Defaults to false.

 ## Example Collector Definition